Educational Technology Notes

 - Series XIII – Spring 2013 (XLS)

-Sample Reimbursement Resolution (PDF) – For use by school boards and boards of eligible regional programs
+Sample Reimbursement Resolution (Word) – For use by school boards and boards of eligible regional programs

 Supplemental Grant Application Forms for Eligible Schools